 And finally (for this post) the wonderful Customs House – done in the fading light after a full day workshop at QVMAG Inveresk (more of that next post).

-Do you get the picture that there are a lot of buildings in Launceston that I would to sketch (warmer weather and longer days would help!!)
+Do you get the picture that there are a lot of buildings in Launceston that I would love to sketch (warmer weather and longer days would help!!)

 And just in case you missed a tea and cake sketch this post (and a soup of Tasmania!) here is the best (cafe) scones I had on the trip.
 At Christmas Hills Raspberry Farm.